Brian-McG/Dynamic-Travelling-Salesman/README.txt

 ## Discussion
 My approach only uses mutation where Jethro's uses crossover too.
 I do not feel crossover will be that beneficial for this problem space.
 Additionally, Jethro mutates the top 10 chromosomes where I focus exclusively on mutating the best chromosome.
-However, the likely major difference is I mutate a mutate if it is deemed better than the current best parent (confirmed to be allowed with Dr. Nitschke).
+However, the likely major difference is I mutate a mutate if it is deemed better than the current best parent (confirmed to be allowed by Dr. Nitschke).
 In addition, I change (at most) 4 chromosomes of the population in a generation.
 This is because I know the landscape is dynamic so what is good now may not be good for another landscape.
 I therefore try keep the majority of the other population around so that we can find a very good local optima for each landscape instead of lots of optima for a specific landscape which may change in the next generation.
 My approach also ensures that we evaluate at most 100 mutates in a generation and ensures that the population never exceeds 100 (even temporarily).